为XX磕头

 Kowtowing for XX / Bowing Down to XX

 Picture yourself so overwhelmed by someone's talent, kindness, or sheer perfection that you drop to your knees and press your forehead to the floor — that's the vibe.
-Chinese netizens use this phrase to express over-the-top admiration or gratitude, borrowing the ancient kowtow gesture as hyperbolic internet slang.
+Emerging around 2023, chinese netizens use this phrase to express over-the-top admiration or gratitude, borrowing the ancient kowtow gesture as hyperbolic internet slang.
 It can be sincere fan worship, playful self-deprecation, or sarcastic submission to life's misfortunes.
 The 'XX' slot is swappable for any idol, coworker, dish, or abstract concept.

 Cultural Context